-- Immerse turkey in brine and refrigerate for at least eight hours but no longer than 24 hours.
+- How long to brine a turkey: Immerse turkey in the cool (never warm or hot) brine and refrigerate for at least eight hours but no longer than 24 hours.

 When you're ready to roast, pour off the brine.
 Rinse the turkey well with cool tap water, and pat dry with paper towels.

 Proceed with your preferred recipe, but remember that the turkey has already absorbed a significant amount of salt; any drippings that you use for gravy will already be salty, and no salt should be added to compound butters or spice rubs.

 How to Dry Brine a Turkey

 Dry-brining does exactly what wet-brining does, only without the bother of finding a large enough container to submerge the turkey.
 Also, fans of dry-brining swear that the turkey flavor really comes through because it's not diluted by water.
 For best results, you'll need to dry-brine for at least 12 hours, and up to 3 days.